REAIABook/REAIABook/readme.md

 We now turn to other transformation and filters.

-First, we convert the two-piece parcel identification number (PIN) into a single value, **pinX** that will link to the ID created for the geographical shapefile.
+First, we convert the two-piece parcel identification number (PIN) into a single value, **pinx** that will link to the ID created for the geographical shapefile.

 ``` r
   sales.data <- buildPinx(X=sales.data)
 ```

-Some property show an abnormally high number of transactions.
+Some properties show an abnormally high number of transactions.
 We filter out any property that has transacted more than five time during the study period.
 (For all custom functions see the *custom\_functions.R* file.)

 ``` r
   sales.data <- buildTransCount(x.sales=sales.data,